python/devguide/setup.rst

      here.

 ``Python``
-     The code that makes Python run.
-This includes the compiler, eval loop and
+     The code that makes up the CPython interpreter.
+This includes the compiler,
-     various built-in modules.
+     eval loop and various built-in modules.

 ``Tools``
      Various tools that are (or have been) used to maintain Python.

-.. _dev FAQ: XXX